madlambda/nash/README.md

 #### Unix

-If you ran a unix based machine (Linux, Darwin/OSX, *BSD, etc) you could use the script below:
+If you run a unix based machine (Linux, Darwin/OSX, *BSD, etc) you can use the script below:

 Run: